Frequently asked questions

 What does this mean for my student loans and other financial requirements?

-Government is suspending payments of Nova Scotia and Canada student loans from March 30 to September 30, 2020.
-The suspension is automatic.
 The Nova Scotia Student Assistance office remains operational, applications are being assessed, inquiries responded to and funds are being issued.
-They have moved to online services only (no phone calls).
 Use the ‘Ask Us’ feature in MyPATH for secure inquiries.
-If you don’t have a MyPATH account, you can send questions to email@example.com
+If you don’t have a MyPATH account, you can send questions to firstname.lastname@example.org

 The Employment Social Development Canada (ESDC) website is a great resource for information related to the federal government benefits and services.